This version of CFF's Privacy Statement has been superseded; you can find the current version here.

 We may share your personal information as required by applicable law, in response to legal process, or if we believe it necessary or appropriate to protect, enforce, or defend the legal rights, privacy, safety, or property of the Site, our employees or agents, or other users.

 Tracking and Cookies

-Cookies are small text files or data placed by your web browser on your computer to store information that allow a website to recognize whether a certain computer or device has been used to visit the Site in the past.
-Cookies enable websites to keep track of online patterns and preferences and make the personalization of web experiences possible.
+- Cookies.
+Cookies are small text files or data placed by your web browser on your computer to store information that allow a website to keep track of online patterns and preferences and make the personalization of web experiences possible.
 We may make use of session-based and/or “persistent or memory based” cookies, which remain on your computer until you delete them.

 Most browsers are initially set up to accept cookies.
 Your browser or device may offer settings that allow you to choose whether browser cookies are set and to delete them.
 For example, you may be able to configure your browser not to accept cookies or to notify you when a cookie is being sent.
 For more information about whether these settings are available, what they do, and how they work, visit your browser help material.
 Please be aware that some features of the Site may not function properly or may be slower if you disable cookies.

 Some of these third parties participate in industry-developed programs designed to provide consumers choices about whether to receive targeted advertising.
 Please visit the websites operated by the Network Advertising Initiative and Digital Advertising Alliance to learn more.

 We may aggregate this data to better understand how visitors use our Site, and to help manage, maintain, and report on use of our website.
 Aggregated data is not subject to this Privacy Statement.